ppresto/terraform-azure-consul-ent-aks/README.md

     - [Next Steps...](#next-steps)

 <!-- /TOC -->
-This includes a Terraform module for provisioning two [federated](https://www.consul.io/docs/k8s/installation/multi-cluster) Consul Enterprise clusters in different regions on [AKS](https://azure.microsoft.com/en-us/services/kubernetes-service/) using Consul.
+This includes Terraform modules for provisioning two [peered](https://developer.hashicorp.com/consul/docs/connect/cluster-peering) Consul Enterprise clusters in different regions on [AKS](https://azure.microsoft.com/en-us/services/kubernetes-service/) using Consul.

 ## How to Use This Repo